mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials.rst.txt

 .. tip::

    Did you enjoy these tutorials?
 Consider ⭐ `giving us a start on GitHub <https://github.com/mit-ll-responsible-ai/hydra-zen>`_ ⭐ to help others find this project.

+These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain *how* Hydra and hydra-zen work.
+To gain a deeper understanding of the technical details here, please refer to the :ref:`hydra-zen-reference` and :ref:`hydra-zen-explanation` sections of our documentation.